 In the second half of 2018 and during 2019, we will be working on developing the final profiles of the new Area of Advance.
 This will be a community-building process, driven by teams of cluster leaders (Chalmers faculty members appointed to lead the process).

 Clusters/Leaders (under construction)

 Digitalization, Big Data and Artificial Intelligence: Rebecka Jörnsten MV and Robert Feldt CSE

-Healthcare Management: Andreas Hellström TME and Marie Strid ACE
+Management of Health and Care: Andreas Hellström TME and Marie Strid ACE

-• In parallel with the internal process, we will also gather external input on the value of the proposed clusters/profiles as perceived by the key external stakeholders and partners.
+The aim is to define profile areas within the new Area of Advance.
+Here, depending on scientific interest, researchers are welcome to participate in one or multiple clusters.
+If you are interested to join the process, please contact the associated profile leader directly.
+In parallel with the internal process, we also gather external input on the value of the proposed clusters/profiles as perceived by the key external stakeholders and partners.